WalletConnect/walletconnect-docs/docs/cloud/blockchain-api.md

 ## Using the Blockchain API

-The Blockchain API is built into Web3Modal.
-No config or setup is needed.
+No config or setup is needed for Web3Modal integrations.
+For other usage, see the [Usage](https://github.com/walletconnect/rpc-proxy#usage) section.

 ## Limits